dhairs/College-Notes/Semesters/Spring 2025 Semester/CS 380C - Advanced Topics in Compilers/Scalar Optimizations.md

 ```

 This can get rid of $\frac{3}{4}$ of conditional branches. **This is basically irrelevant in modern processors because of powerful branch predictors.**

+### Function Inlining

+Replace a function call with the body of the function.

+This doesn't work well for recursive procedures.

+### Function Cloning

+Create specialized versions of functions that are called from different call sites with different arguments.